KaileyMO/KaileyMO.github.io/project3.md

 This program collects data from a [government website](https://catalog.data.gov/dataset/) and creates analytical graphs from this information.
 The primary focus is on two different datasets to be analyzed: electronic vehicle statistics and crime rate.
 The electronic vehicle data is from the State of Washington and the crime rate data is from the City of Los Angelos.
 Four total graphs are created and the two datasets both get two graphs each.
 For the electronic vehicles, the first graph analyzes the model year by electronic range and the second graph analyzes the base MSRP by electronic range.
 The first crime statistics graph analyzes victim amount by sex and the second crime data graph analyzes victim amount by age and race.

+Additionally, this program collects the required data by downloading two csv files to your computer in the same location of the .py file.
+They will appear in this location and be called "data1" and "data2".

 ## How to compile and run the program

 To run this python program, open up an operating system that runs python and go to the folder containing the code file.
 For an operating system, type something like this to access and then run the program: